A-Nie/Python-Test-Automation-Facebook-/README.md

 you must you must enter the xpath path for your profile

-# select the folder "venv" -> go to "Scripts" -> find the file "python.exe" -> right click "copy path" -> paste to the python console or Windows CMD
+# select the folder "venv" -> go to "Scripts" -> find the file "python.exe" -> right click "copy path" -> paste to the python terminal or Windows CMD

 # find facebook.py -> right mouse button "copy path" -> paste into the console and press Enter